-How can you Test if Wood Pellets are Damp?
+How Can You Test If Wood Pellets Are Damp?

 So how can you test if your wood pellets have started to absorb moisture from humid air?
-Well, first the appearance of the wood pellets will change.
+Well, first, the appearance of the wood pellets will change.
 A quality wood pellet will have a smooth and shiny outer surface.
 If you can see lots of cracks on the surface of the pellets that’s a good indication they have started to absorb moisture.

 The second test I like to call the Snap Test.
 Essentially you put the wood pellets under horizontal force.
 A good quality wood pellet will break cleanly into two pieces and with an audible ‘snap’ sound.
-Wood pellets which have started to absorb moisture will break apart into lots of smaller pieces and create lots of fines (dust).
+Wood pellets that have started to absorb moisture will break apart into lots of smaller pieces and create lots of fines (dust).

 However, not all wood pellets that don’t pass the snap test are damp.
 During the wood pellet production process if insufficient moisture is present the natural lignin within the wood will fail to bind the pellets together.
 However, if we presume the wood pellets you have purchased had passed a premium grade test they should also pass the snap test if they are not damp.

-The Absorbency of Wood Pellets does have its Benefits
+The Absorbency Of Wood Pellets Does Have Its Benefits

 While the moisture absorbency of wood pellets is not a positive feature when it comes to combustion, there is an application where it is a benefit.
 Using wood pellets for horse bedding is growing in popularity.
 Typically wood shavings and straw would be used as bedding materials.
 However, they can contain quite a large amount of dust which is bad for the health of the horses and can cause respiratory issues.

 Wood pellets (made to a certain quality) have a very low percentage of fines (dust).
 And the high absorbency characteristics of wood pellets means the bedding needs to be changed less frequently.
 However, wood pellets are very hard to start with.
-Therefore, best practice is to actually add some water to the bedding to start with.
+Therefore, best practice is to actually add some water to the pellet bedding to start with.
 However, these damp softer wood pellets can still absorb a lot more moisture.

 Conclusions on Keeping Wood Pellets Dry